 18. Continue to flip back and forth a couple of times, allowing the thepla to cook for just under a minute or so each time until the flatbread becomes golden brown with even, slightly darker brown spots.

-19. If needed you can press methi thepla with spatula to get an even cook.
+19. If needed you can press the thepla with spatula to get an even cook.

 20. Note: Since I plan to serve them after a few hours, I have added a good amount of oil so that they remain soft.
 If you plan to serve them immediately then you can add less oil.

-21. Remove the thepla from the skillet, and keep transfer to a roti basket or a covered platter to serve.
-Continue to make all thepla this way.
+21. Remove the Methi Thepla from the skillet, and keep transfer to a roti basket or a covered platter to serve.
+Continue to make all thepla this way one by one.

 You can also eat these with a simple Batata nu Shaak.
-Methi thepla also pairs well as a side snack with Masala Chai.
-I also love to eat it with Dal Fry.
+These flatbreads also pair well as a side snack with Masala Chai.
+We also like to eat it with Dal Fry.

 So if you want to have them later after a few days, do not add curd as it will lessen its shelf life.
 Simply knead the dough with water.
 Store cooled flatbreads in an airtight container and keep at room temperature.

 They also freeze well.
-Simply wrap a stack of cooled methi thepla in foil before storing in an airtight freezer bag, and keep in the freezer for up to 3 months.
+Simply wrap a stack of cooled methi thepla in parchment before storing in an airtight freezer bag, and keep in the freezer for up to 1 month.

 Thaw in the fridge and later reheat these flatbreads either in a skillet on the stove or in the oven for just a few minutes until warm.